MaxGrosshandler/Steak-Knight/README.md

 # For a more thorough install

 1. Make sure [Node](https://nodejs.org/en/) is installed (either version is fine)
-2. Make sure [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)is installed
+2. Make sure [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is installed
 3.  install all the dependencies as listed above
 4. Git clone the repository
 5. Alright, postgres stuffs.
 You can adjust the name of the database to your liking, but make sure to reflect that in app.js.
 The schema I use is: